Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Experiments

 \subsection{Application: Predict Robust Confidence Regions}

 An immediate application of probabilistic prediction is to predict high-probability confidence regions for future states.
 Since the predictive pdfs of both Noise-DRPP and Eig-DRPP are Gaussian, one can easily derive an elliptical $\beta$-confidence region for any $\beta\in(0,1)$.
 In Fig. \ref{fig:cr}, we have visualized the predictive 90\% confidence regions for each predictor at certain time steps of a randomly generated trajectory.
+For the zero control scenario, we visualize the predictions for time steps $k=1,16,31$, while for the LQR control scenario, we visualize the prediction for time step $k=31$.

 Visualizing the behaviors of different probabilistic predictors on a trajectory, one can intuitively explain why DRPP predictors outperform the nominal predictor.
 The nominal predictor is overly confident, where the predictive pdfs are always too sharp to enclose the future states in their 90\% CRs.
 In contrast, DRPP predictors have taken the ambiguity of noises into account, whose CRs are more robust to contain the prediction targets most of the time.
 If we further compare Noise-DRPP with Eig-DRPP, it seems that Eig-DRPP is more intelligent in adaptively changing the ellipses' shapes.
 This is because Eig-DRPP has also considered the ambiguity of one-step state evolution, and the eigenvalues of predictive covariances are attained based on minimax optimization.